-In August 2018, the Financial Accounting Standards Board (FASB) issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
+In August 2018, the FASB issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
 The guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangement that is a service contract is not affected by this guidance.
 This guidance became effective for interim and annual periods beginning after December 15, 2019.
 The guidance also requires an entity (customer) to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 It further specifies where to present expense and payments in the financial statements.
-Early adoption is permitted.
-The guidance is to be applied on a retrospective or prospective basis to all implementation costs incurred after the date of adoption.
-The Association has evaluated the impact of adoption on the Association's financial condition and its results of operations and determined the impact to be immaterial.
+The guidance was applied on a prospective basis.
+The adoption of this guidance did not materially impact the Association's financial condition or its results of operations.